 Becoming a CIA will:

 You must be a member to take the CIA in the UK or Ireland.

-To register on the CIA qualification you need to have a degree or meet one of the other eligibility criteria.
+To register on the CIA qualification you need to have an undergraduate degree or higher.

 If you don't meet any of the criteria just yet, that still doesn't stop you from starting your CIA studies.
 You can take our tuition programme at any time and then register once you become eligible.